mattbdean/JRAW/ENDPOINTS.md

 subscribe
 ---------

-80.00% completion (8 complete, 2 incomplete)
+80.00% completion (8 implemented, 2 planned, and 0 not planned)

 |  Method  | Endpoint                                                                                                            | Implementation                                                                                                                                                      |
 |:--------:| ------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |